wsaada19/CommunityQuests/README.md

                   - Zombie
                   - Pig
                   - ZOMBIFIED_PIGLIN
-              description: Zombies & Pigs # A short description of the quest description
+              description: "Zombies & Pigs" # A short description of the objective used in the GUI
             - type: mobkill
               goal: 5
               entities: